cozy/cozy-stack/docs/registry.md

 An application object contains the following fields:

-- `name`: the application name
+- `slug`: the application slug (unique)
 - `type`: the application type ("webapp" or "konnector")
 - `editor`: the application editor name
-- `full_name`: object containing a human readable name for the application in multiple languages
+- `name`: object containing a human readable name for the application in multiple languages
 - `description`: object containing the description description of the application in multiple languages
 - `category`: the application category
 - `repository`: object with type and URL of package repository